 WinZip ribbon interface

-- Click the Encrypt button in the Create/Edit tab
+- Click the Encrypt button in the Create/Share (Edit) tab

-- If you have not already done so, use the Conversion Settings drop down menu to set your encryption level (to the right of the Watermark button)
+- If you have not already done so, use the Conversion Settings drop down menu on the Settings tab to set your encryption level

 - Create a new Zip file

 - Enter a password when the Encrypt dialog displays